-Land, buildings and improvements are recorded at cost.
+Land, buildings, and improvements are recorded at cost.
 Improvements are capitalized, while expenditures for maintenance and repairs are charged to expense as incurred.
 Depreciation expense is provided on a straight-line basis over the estimated useful lives of twenty-seven and a half years for the building, five years for equipment and fifteen years for site improvements.
-Depreciation expense for the year ended December 31, 2020 was \$260,798.
+Depreciation expense for the years ended December 31, 2021 and 2020 was \$267,533 and \$260,798, respectively.